1 May 1944 Kaisariani executions: Background

-Executions
+Execution of the 200 communists

-A pamphlet announcing "the execution of 200 communist prisoners in Kaisariani, on May 1st, 1944 in retaliation for the killing of a German general.
+A pamphlet announcing "the execution of 200 communist prisoners in Kaisariani, on May 1, 1944 in retaliation for the killing of a German general.
 Greek voluntary corps executed also 100 communists on their own initiative."

 On 27 April 1944, ELAS partisans ambushed and killed the German general Franz Krech and three other German officers at Molaoi in Laconia.
 As a retaliation, the German occupation authorities announced via proclamation the execution of 200 communists on 1 May, as well as the execution of all males found by the German troops outside their villages on the Sparti–Molaoi road.
 In addition, the German proclamation reported that "under the impression of this crime, Greek volunteers on their own initiative killed a further 100 communists".

 On 30 April, the news of the impending executions spread in the Haidari camp.
 Camp commandant Fischer called the workshop foremen, all former Akronauplia inmates, and asked which of the other prisoners could replace them, ostensibly as they would be moved to a different camp the next day, along with the inmates of the Chalkis prison.
 Interpreting this "move" as a cover for their execution, all Akronauplia prisoners said their goodbyes to their comrades, and an impromptu farewell party was held in cell block 3 of the camp.

 On the next morning, the Chalkis inmates were moved from the camp on trucks.
 Camp commandant Fischer then held a roll call and selected the 200 prisoners to be executed—almost all the former Akronauplia inmates (ca. 170), the former exiles in Anafi and a few who were imprisoned by the Germans.
 According to eyewitness accounts, the prisoners reacted with defiance, singing the Greek national anthem, the Dance of Zalongo song, and the song of the Akronauplia prisoners, even as the trucks arrived to take them off.

 The 200 prisoners were brought to the Kaisariani rifle range, where they were executed in batches of twenty.
 The corpses were buried in the 3rd Athens Cemetery.
 Among the executed were Napoleon Soukatzidis and Stelios Sklavainas (known for the Sophoulis-Sklavainas pact agreement before the war).

+Photographs

+In mid February 2026, the first known photographs pertaining to the Kaisariani executions were listed on eBay; subsequently, the Greek government stated its belief that the photos were authentic, designated them as a monument, and expressed its intention to acquire them.
+Within hours of the existence of the photos becoming widely known, the commemorative marble plaque with the names of the victims in Kaisariani was vandalised, allegedly by far-right extremists.

+The auction was suspended and after negotiations, it was later announced that that the Greek State had acquired a collection of 262 photos dating from the German occupation, among which those from the executions.

+The photos, some marked "Aten 1.5.44", are believed to have been taken by Hermann Heuer, a Wehrmacht lieutenant who was a Reich Ministry of Public Enlightenment and Propaganda photographer.